Wat Pho: Phra Ubosot

 Phra Ubosot (Phra Uposatha) or bot is the ordination hall, the main hall used for performing Buddhist rituals, and the most sacred building of the complex.
 It was constructed by King Rama I in the Ayuthaya-style, and later enlarged and reconstructed in the Rattanakosin-style by Rama III.
 The bot was dedicated in 1791, before the rebuilding of Wat Pho was completed.
 This building is raised on a marble platform, its teak doors are inset with mother-of-pearl illustrating stories from the Ramayana.
 The ubosot lies in the center of courtyard enclosed by a double cloister (Phra Rabiang).
+Chatri Prakitnonthakan has argued that the complex was laid out to represent the Enlightenment Throne, drawing on the Trailokawinitchai, the revision of the Traiphum commissioned by Rama I, which places the jewelled Bodhi-tree throne on the Head Land at the centre of the world.
+On this reading the four cardinal wihan carry the Seven Stations and the Eight Great Sites, and the cloisters stand for the outer regions of Jambudīpa.
+Vacharee Vacharasin has compared the plan to the depiction of Jambudīpa as a Siamese taphon drum in the same text.
+Pitchaya Soomjinda places this within a way of thinking developed in the late Ayutthaya period and carried into the early Rattanakosin period.